 4 drops benzoin

-Another condition that can be helped with essential oils is broken capillaries on the face and skin.
+Another condition that can be helped with essential oils is red capillaries on the face and skin.
 They appear to be red lines, usually on the cheeks.
 Those with fair skin and sensitive complexions are most affected.
 The use of alcohol and caffeine may aggravate the condition, as well as using soap for cleansing.
 Clay masques may also aggravate the condition.
 The following formulas will offer alternative care.

 People who have these fine, red capillaries on their face will benefit from using the gentlest cleansers and products on their skin.
 Hydrosols, or healing waters that are a byproduct of distillation, are excellent to mist on the face for extra moisture and deep pore cleansing.
 Melissa, or Lemon balm, rose, geranium, and lavender are good choices.